manuelyllesca/class-relationships/README.md

 ### Hints for Usage:

-Generalization/Inheritance; A class “IS-A” specialized version of another class (parent) and uses it as a default/parent base class.
-Child classes have access to the default parent’s methods and properties.
+Generalization/Inheritance: Also known as an “IS-A” relationship, it’s a type of class relationship where a class extends from another class (either a Concrete Class or Abstract Class).
+The child class is considered a specialized version of the parent class and inherits its methods and properties.
+The child class can add new methods and properties by defining them within its class, and it can override inherited properties or methods by using the same names as those used in the parent class.
+If the child class extends from an abstract class, it must implement the methods required by the abstract class.

-Note: Avoid creating inheritance relationships whenever possible, unless for Abstract Classes.
+> Note: Avoid creating inheritance relationships whenever possible, unless for Abstract Classes.
 Even then, using composition and interface contracts is generally preferred.
 Follow the principle of “favor composition over inheritance” to maintain better flexibility and reusability in your design.

-Example: class A (child) extends from class B (parent/super class); class B <ins>can be a concrete/standard class</ins> or an <ins>Abstract Class</ins> with abstract methods for a class to implement.

 ### Requirements: